Day Nine: Lo Que La Restauración Hace Posible

 Photo Credit: Amy Tucker, 2026

-What I know tonight, sitting here as the last light fades and first stars appear above the sea—mientras se desvanece la última luz del cielo y aparecen las primeras estrellas sobre el mar—is that healing is not abstract hope.
-It is a concrete, lived, measurable reality.
+What I know tonight, sitting here as the last light fades and first stars appear above the sea, mientras se desvanece la última luz del cielo y aparecen las primeras estrellas sobre el mar: healing is something concrete and measurable, It is a concrete, lived, measurable reality.

 My body slept through last night.
 First time in months.